-Our Youth MHFA Two Day course qualifies you as a Youth Mental Health First Aider.
+This two day course trains you as a Youth Mental Health First Aider (MHFAider®), giving you:

 Practical skills to spot the triggers and signs of mental health issues